Access to Health Insurance

 Medicaid Transformation / Safety Net Payments

 Duke supports legislation that will ensure federal funds received through Medicaid payment programs and self-imposed hospital taxes support hospital-based care for the uninsured.
 Duke opposes re-distributing those funds to entities that do not treat patients or contribute to the hospital tax.
+North Carolina is set to transition to a managed-care system of Medicaid on July 1, 2021.
 More information about North Carolina’s Medicaid transformation and its impact can be found here.

 As part of Duke’s commitment to access and affordability, Duke will continue to partner with other private universities in North Carolina to maintain or increase current appropriation levels for North Carolina’s Need-Based Scholarship.